OSUKED/NGDataPortal/README.md

 This module creates a Python wrapper around the Data Portal API, providing a more natural way to query data from the National Grid.
 It has been developed in such a way as to quickly speed up common requests but also enable the full capabilities provided through CKAN.
 If you have any ideas for the module please feel free to contribute.

-The package can be installed using:
+The module can be installed using:
 ```bash
 pip install NGDataPortal
 ```